tbishaw-stat6250/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 5, Problem 1]

-* Question (ljiang11-stat6250): Assign a libref, we use statement LIBNAME, what is the statement for assigning a filefre?
-* Answer (ljiang11-stat6250): FILENAME.
 - *Question* (jcanfield3-stat6250): Since we are defining filerefs, why is the command Filename instead of fileref?
 - *Question* (akrishnamurthy-stat6250): How to associate a fileref to multiple external files?
 How to access specific files from a directory?
 - *Answer* (akrishnamurthy-stat6250): The FILENAME can associate a fileref to a directory that contains multiple files.
 A specific file from the directory can then be referenced using the fileref followed by the individual filename in paranthesis.